Whiskers: Movement

-The follicles of some groups of vibrissae in some species are motile.
+The follicles of whiskers that grow on some species of animals are motile, meaning that they are capable of motion.
+Tiny muscles attached to the base of each whisker allow mammals to move their whiskers and change their position.

 Generally, the supraorbital, genal and macrovibrissae are motile, whereas the microvibrissae are not.
 This is reflected in anatomical reports that have identified musculature associated with the macrovibrissae that is absent for the microvibrissae.
 A small muscle 'sling' is attached to each macrovibrissa and can move it more-or-less independently of the others, whilst larger muscles in the surrounding tissue move many or all of the macrovibrissae together.

 Amongst those species with motile macrovibrissae, some (rats, mice, flying squirrels, gerbils, chinchillas, hamsters, shrews, porcupines, opossums) move them back and forth periodically in a movement known as whisking, while other species (cats, dogs, raccoons, pandas) do not appear to.
 The distribution of mechanoreceptor types in the whisker follicle differs between rats and cats, which may correspond to this difference in the way they are used.
 Whisking movements are amongst the fastest produced by mammals.
 In all whisking animals in which it has so far been measured, these whisking movements are rapidly controlled in response to behavioural and environmental conditions.
-The whisking movements occur in bouts of variable duration, and at rates between 3 and 25 whisks/second.
-Movements of the whiskers are closely co-ordinated with those of the head and body.
+The whisking movements occur in bouts of variable duration, and they occur at rates between 3 and 25 whisks per second.
+Movements of the whiskers are closely coordinated with those of the head and body.